Bulgarian Crisis (1885–1888): Bulgarian unification and Serbo-Bulgarian War

-On September 18, 1885, a rebellion and a coup in the Ottoman province of Eastern Rumelia, aided by the Bulgarians, saw the people proclaim a union with the new (1878) state of Bulgaria, in violation of the Treaty of Berlin (1878).
+On September 18, 1885, a rebellion and a coup in the Ottoman province of Eastern Rumelia, aided by the Bulgarians, saw the people proclaim a union with the Principality of Bulgaria, in violation of the Treaty of Berlin (1878).
 In Europe, the union caused consternation in the Great Powers by altering the power balance in the repeatedly-unstable Balkans and risking Ottoman retaliation and Russian intervention on behalf of Bulgaria.
 However, tension between Russian Tsar Alexander III and the German-born Knyaz (Prince) Alexander I of Bulgaria led to the Russians standing aside, withdrawing their troops from Bulgaria and advocating a conference in Constantinople.
 The other Great Powers in general supported Russia's unexpected position but not Greece and Serbia.

 Serbia had signed a secret treaty with Austria-Hungary in 1881 and was so sure in Austria's support that it made territorial demands on its western border with Bulgaria.
 On being rebuffed, Serbia declared war on November 14.
 However, by November 28, Serbia had been defeated by Bulgaria.
 Further humiliation of Serbia was prevented only by Austrian intervention.

 A Russophile coup against Alexander I in 1886 replaced him by an Austrophile, who was the Austrian Emperor's nephew and an officer in the Austrian army, Prince Ferdinand of Saxe-Coburg and Gotha (1887–1918).
 Relations of the young Bulgarian state with Russia deteriorated.

 Effects on Great Powers

 The events in the Balkans were in a way proxy events for their supporters, Russia and Austria-Hungary, and effectively dissolved (1887) the fragile alliance between Germany, Austria and Russia known as the League of Three Emperors (Dreikaiserabkommen) 1873–1878, which had been revived on June 18, 1881.
 The League provided for mutual aid in the event of an attack on a member and benign neutrality in the event of one of them being involved in a conflict outside the League.
-Its terms also provided for consultation on any proposed Balkan operations, which offered Germany the neutrality of Russia in the event of a further war against France and Russia the neutrality of Germany and Austria-Hungary in the event of war against Britain or the Ottomans.
+Its terms also provided for consultation on any proposed Balkan operations, which offered Germany the neutrality of Russia, in the event of a further war against France, and Russia the neutrality of Germany and Austria-Hungary, in the event of war against Britain or the Ottomans.
 The protocol was secret and was renewed in 1884.
 It stated in part: